NevadaCountyFreeCodeCamp/nevadacountyfreecodecamp.github.io/README.md

 The image is by myself from above Bridgeport, if you got something else let me know.
 I thought I might overlay some code-layer on it in PS.

+Not sure if the relative sizing of h1,h2 with 3vw etc is good, it makes the text scale on window width and   it doesn't spill out of header image.
+It gets overridden above 960px with em sizing